Python's built-in containers, collections.deque, and heapq

 python

-(C)Python has deque in the collections module in addition to build-in containers such as list, tuple, dict and set.
+(C)Python has deque in the collections module and priority queue in the heapq module in addition to build-in containers such as list, tuple, dict and set.

 $ python3 --version